Flowminder/FlowKit/flowetl/deployment_example/README.md

 p9qkn3k6lsec        flowetl_test_flowetl_airflow_db   replicated          1/1                 postgres:11                     *:5433->5432/tcp
 cr06cx2pqiaq        registry                          replicated          1/1                 registry:2                      *:5000->5000/tcp
 ```
-Note that the `ingestion_db` container does _not_ show up in this list.
-This is because
+Note that the `ingestion_db` container does _not_ show up in this list (but it will show up
-it has been deployed separately, not as part of this stack - which is intentional since
+if you run `docker ps`).
+This is because it has been deployed separately, not as part of
-we want to treat it like an external database that exists outside the FlowKit setup.
+this stack - which is intentional since we want to treat it like an external database that
+exists outside the FlowKit setup.

 You can connect to the databases `flowdb` and `flowetl_airflow_db` (= the database which the
 Airflow instance in `flowetl` uses internally) by running the following convenience